How to Close More Sales with Live Demos

 Make sure that only relevant content is displayed on your desktop.
 Minimize any other windows and mute any notifications that may interrupt your presentation (such as email or instant message) as these may detract from the professionalism of your demo.
 If you’re going to be visiting websites, load them all in advance so you’re not facing browser issues in the middle of your demo.
 You can quickly and easily visit each site that loaded previously.
 Hide any personal bookmarks or browsing history – these can be distracting.

 Use a headset

-The last think you need is to be messing with a phone handset or speakerphone snafu during your meeting.
+The last thing you need is to be messing with a phone handset or speakerphone snafu during your meeting.
 Use a headset or headphones to ensure that your hands are free to drive the demo, not fumbling a phone.

 Make some small talk to get the demo going on the right foot.
 At the very least, ask your attendees where they’re located (if you don’t know already) and how the weather is there.
 It’s small but shows that you’re a real person who can make them feel welcome.

 Confirm that demo accounts don’t reveal identifying information.
 It can be embarrassing (or potentially risky) to reveal personal email accounts, passwords, or content on a live demo.
-Create a generic test account or mock up that doesn’t compromise your security or professionalism.
+Create a generic test account or mockup that doesn’t compromise your security or professionalism.

 Remain open to questions and feedback